Projects

 University of Toronto | 2018

-I developed a prototype for interactive interface visualization on Campus Antiracism Protest.
+I developed a prototype for an interactive interface visualization of on-campus antiracism protests.
 The data was collected by Alex Hanna and Ellen Berrey (University of Toronto) using a machine learning algorithm developed for this task.
-The source of data is a collection of student association lead and university focused newspapers.
+The data source is a collection of student association-led and university-focused newspapers.
 The prototype visualization has a subset of the dataset with about 200 records of protests in the USA and Canada between 2012 and 2016.

 Nagasaki Kitty